 Although simply listening to music can have potential benefits for TBI survivors, such as reduced stress and pain levels, music therapy interventions often involve more than just listening.
 In addition to passively listening to music, interventions may also include producing music through singing or using an instrument, moving in rhythm to the beat of music, or even writing and discussing musical lyrics.

 Neurologic music therapy is a specialized branch of music therapy focused on treating neurological conditions, such as stroke, cerebral palsy, and traumatic brain injury.
 Research has demonstrated that music has the ability to change the brain, playing a role in restoring functions that may have been lost after a neurological injury.

-The Beauty of TBI Music Therapy
+The Science of TBI Music Therapy

+Music therapy is not a new concept.
+Many cultures have utilized music as a healing technique for thousands of years.
 However, with the advent of brain imaging technology, scientists were able to confirm what many instinctively knew: that music positively affects the brain.

 Benefits of Music Therapy

 Music therapy can be used to treat many different secondary effects of traumatic brain injury.
 Since music affects the brain in observable and replicable ways, researchers and therapists have been able to design specific interventions to address certain neurological conditions.
 However, the studies on music therapy for TBI survivors are still limited, so more research is needed to further demonstrate its effectiveness.